Lodimup/gateway-challenge/README.md

 - **Service**: The service is responsible for processing the request.
 It can call other services or the database.
 Ihis include task queue.
 - **Store**: The database is responsible for storing and retrieval of the data.
 - **Eternal service**: The external layer is responsible for handling external services like Pinecone, OpenAI etc.
+## Security
+Endpoints are protected by OAuth bearer token and moving window ratelimiting
 # Usage
 There is a Makefile for your convenience, check it out for more commands.